 In Nepal, the chief mourner (the deceased son) lights the pyre, and the family participates in the procession by sprinkling holy water on themselves or bathing in the river.
 They also participate in washing the wrapped body in the river before cremation.

 The mourning period: The mourning period length can vary, but it’s typically around 13 days long.
-It is a time to grieve, remember them, honour them, preserve the memory of them, and support their family and friends.
+It is a time to grieve, remember them, honour them, preserve their memory, and support their family and friends.
 During this time, mourners can’t eat certain vegetables or meat.

 You will find the funeral as one big party in Ghana, celebrating the deceased’s life through music and dance.
 The coffin is usual made to represent what they loved the most; whether it’s a coca-cola bottle or a mobile phone, it doesn’t matter.